-Attorney Carol Romano has found that the chronic or "doctor-shopping" patient may be more likely to file a lawsuit or board allegation.
+Our attorney has found that the chronic or "doctor-shopping" patient may be more likely to file a lawsuit or board allegation.

-by Mike Whitmer in Patient Interactions on Monday, November 16, 2015
+by Mike Whitmer in Patient Interactions on Monday, June 24, 2019

-Carol notes that these doctor-shopping patients may present with a chronic course of multiple vague or exaggerated symptoms and often suffer from anxiety, depression and personality disorders.
+Our attorney notes that these doctor-shopping patients may present with a chronic course of multiple vague or exaggerated symptoms and often suffer from anxiety, depression and personality disorders.
 They likely have a history of multiple diagnostic tests with no definitive results.

 She says to address the issue directly and early in the treatment process to establish expectations.
 For example, “I noticed you have seen several doctors and have had extensive tests to try to uncover the root of your problems.
 I recognize the symptoms are a real difficulty for you, but I believe any serious health problems have been ruled out.
 I would like to try a course of conservative chiropractic care that has worked well for patients of mine with similar symptoms.
 If after two weeks, you haven’t improved, we’ll try another approach.”

-Carol advises that you get information about the patient’s health history (with the patient’s permission) from previously treating doctors.
+Our attorney advises that you get information about the patient’s health history (with the patient’s permission) from previously treating doctors.
 If other doctors are still in the picture, make sure to coordinate the patient’s care and treatment with them.

 A caveat: if the patient tells you about the “terrible doctors” he’s seen, our attorney says this is a major red flag.
 If you haven’t begun treatment already, it may be best to tell the patient to find another doctor.